- Pro-4X upgrades

 What's new for the 2022 Nissan Frontier?

 With Nissan calling it the right-sized pickup for the segment, the new Frontier retains many of the dimensions of the outgoing model.
 The same 126.0-inch wheelbase comes with the same 5-foot bed on crew cab models, and the same 6-foot bed comes with the extended cab with a long wheelbase.
 It’s pretty much the same width, but it’s 4.5 inches longer in front due to a more pronounced grille and bumper.

 A part-time four-wheel-drive system is optional, and hill descent control comes standard on 4WD models.
 There’s no manual, no inline-4, and the max towing capacity remains the same at 6,720 pounds with the extended cab and rear-wheel drive.
 A trailer sway control that automatically applies the brakes comes standard.

-The Pro-4X model gets a Dana rear axle, electronic locking rear differential, Bilstein off-road shocks, and three skid plates covering the front, transfer case, and fuel tank.
+The Pro-4X gets a Dana rear axle, electronic locking rear differential, Bilstein off-road shocks, and three skid plates covering the front, transfer case, and fuel tank.
 The Pro-X in rear-wheel drive only gets the Bilsteins and the design elements of the 4X, such as 32-inch Hankook all-terrain tires wrapped on 17-inch aluminum alloy wheels and all the interior lighting and accents.

 How much does the 2022 Nissan Frontier cost?

 Pricing has not gone up much from the previous model on the S and Pro grades, though the SV sees a significant jump.
 The Frontier is offered in extended and crew cab sizes, and in long and short wheelbase versions.